udexon/Homoiconism/Q28_How_To_Model_Programming.md

 It is beyond the scope of this article to give a comprehensive treatment to the questions above.
 They however serve as useful introduction.

+In order to define our model of programming, two significant breakthroughs are required:
+- homoiconic transformation
+- homoiconic token debugging and composition

 #### Homoiconic Transformation

 need this before can do HOTRECIPE